 Now, let’s extend this example with a few more questions:

 - Suppose the seller of the above building wants $300,000.
 Should you do the deal still assuming your required rate of return is 12%?

 Plugging into the equations above (or using the above linked spreadsheet), if the owner insists on getting $300,000 for the building, it drives down the IRR to 10% and generates an NPV of -$21,629.
-This means you should not do the deal if your required return is 12% and you would instead need to pay $21,629 less for the property in order to achieve your target yield.
+This means you should not do the deal if your required return is 12%, and you would instead need to pay $21,629 less for the property to achieve your target yield.

 Limitations of the Internal Rate of Return (IRR)

 One problem with the IRR is that it ignores the initial investment amount.
 If you’re comparing two alternative investments and your only decision criteria is the IRR, then which is better – a 50% return on a $1,000 investment, or a 10% return on a $50,000 investment?
 If IRR was your only decision criteria, then you’d choose the first option, ignoring the size of your initial investment, and therefore the actual cash you’re able to receive as a result of your investment.